-Gorongosa National Park encompasses 3,770 km2, but elephants are currently using only a small portion of it.
+Gorongosa National Park encompasses 4,000 km2, with close to 7,000 documented species of animals and plants.
+Elephants are currently using only a small portion of it.
 Their absence from large swaths of the park has ecological consequences that affect the distribution of other species, too.
 As long as fear persists as a response to people, it will be a deterrent to their expansion, all other factors remaining equal.

 Currently, Gorongosa's elephants have no particular incentive to explore a larger area.
 The habitat is bountiful and all indications are that elephants are not facing any nutritional stress that would encourage them to travel beyond their current home range: Gorongosa's elephants are big-bodied and in good condition.

 Another indication of their good nutrition is that mother elephants have unusually large breasts and are producing plenty of milk.
 We often see mothers suckling two calves simultaneously (which is unusual in other populations), including calves belonging to other females (also unusual).

 The elephants’ critical roles in ecosystem functioning will only be possible with knowledge of elephant behaviour, ecology and dynamics related to human-elephant conflict, which is being studied by the ongoing Elephant Ecology Project headed by Dominique Gonçalves.